nafiz-hossain/docker-python-flask/challenges and steps.md

 The primary solution I found was that Docker requires sudo permission to run properly.
 So, to build a Docker image, I used the command `sudo docker build -t docker-playground .`.
 Similarly, to run the Docker image, I used `sudo docker run docker-playground`.

 ### Additional Steps
+1. To make a docker images: ‘sudo docker build -t docker-playground .’
+2. To run docker images: ‘sudo docker run docker-playground’

-After building the Docker image, I logged in to Docker in the terminal using `sudo docker login`.
-To check all Docker images, I used `sudo docker images`.
-To tag the Docker image, I used `sudo docker tag 4706daa52616 nafizzz85/docker-playground`.
-Finally, I pushed the Docker image to Docker Hub using `sudo docker push nafizzz85/docker-playground`.
+3. After building the Docker image, I logged in to Docker in the terminal using `sudo docker login`.
+4. To check all Docker images, I used `sudo docker images`.
+5. To tag the Docker image, I used `sudo docker tag 4706daa52616 nafizzz85/docker-playground`.
+6. Finally, I pushed the Docker image to Docker Hub using `sudo docker push nafizzz85/docker-playground`.

 ## Accessing Docker Images from Different Machines